 Me broni ba approaches the experiences of black children and women from different parts of the world who, still today, encounter subordination and the violence of the imposition of a single aesthetic standard upon their bodies.
 The film allows us to consider how reflecting on this reality can open avenues for reconstitution, belonging, and the affectivity of black and diasporic bodies.

-Video room: Akosua Adoma Owusu is curated by Horrana de Kássia Santoz, Curatorial Assistant, MASP.
+CURATED BY Horrana de Kássia Santoz, Curatorial Assistant, MASP

 Throughout 2019, the videos presented here comprise the Histories of Women, Feminist Histories cycle at MASP.
 The program highlights the production of women artists, from different nationalities, generations, and origins, with the objective of promoting discussions on feminisms and representation in the arts.